mtulio/infrastructure-provider-onboarding-guide/docs/platform-external/installing.md

           effect: NoSchedule
 ```

-2) OpenShift strongly recommends deploying the CCM's resources in a custom namespace, setting
+2) Red Hat strongly recommends deploying the CCM's resources in a custom namespace,
-properly the security constraints to it.
+and properly setting the security constraints on that namespace.
 For example:

 ```yaml
 apiVersion: v1